 Recently, the third Open Space of the year was held at Hexacta’s offices in Las Cañitas.
-It was leaded by Pablo Pecora, manager at Hexacta and Scrum Coach, and around 30 people attended, including lawyers, coaches, marketing specialists and other professionals from different disciplines.
+It was led by Pablo Pecora, manager at Hexacta and Scrum Coach, and around 30 people attended, including lawyers, coaches, marketing specialists, and other professionals from different disciplines.

 On the other hand, the group pointed out that the Scrum team should define the risks; it is not the exclusive responsibility of the Scrum Master or a particular person.
 In this respect, the risk analyst should also focus on tasks and projects carried out by the Scrum team.

 Taking advantage of the variety of profiles gathered at the Open Space, another of the themes treated was “Agility out of IT”, how to apply and implement agile methodologies beyond the field of Information Technology (IT) to maximize its advantages to improve the productivity of businesses.
 In addition, the Agility outside of IT and the Lean Startup were related, that is to say, how to use the agile methodology in Startups, based on the principles of learning, validating, and measuring learning.